Professor, University of the Western Cape, Cape Town, South Africa

 Russian Academy of Sciences, Moscow, Russia

-Dr. Alexander V. Makhnach is a Deputy Director for Science in the Institute of Psychology of the Russian Academy of Sciences, Moscow.
-In 1993 he had finished Ph.D., in 2019 – he earned second degree – Dr. Habil.
+Dr. Alexander V. Makhnach is Deputy Director for Science in the Institute of Psychology of the Russian Academy of Sciences, Moscow.
+He obtained his Ph.D. in 1993, and a second PhD degree in 2019 – Dr. Habil.
 (D.Sc., Doctor of Science).
 He worked on the development of the program: The Challenge of Foster Care under the auspice of the Russian Ministry of Education that established a system of foster families in Russia.
 He has been on the Board of Experts and as Deputy Director for Science for the “Assistance to Russian Orphans” Program.
-From 2000 he was participated in different research projects related to the topic of resilience.
+SInce 2000 he has participated in numerous research projects related to the topic of resilience.

 Emily Pelley (nee.
 Zinck)